Lina0596/pawliday_frontend/README.md

 # 🐾 pawliday frontend

-The **pawliday frontend** is the client-side application for the Pawliday project — a web app that helps dog owners manage their pets and organize vacation care.
+The **pawliday frontend** is the client-side application for the pawliday project — a web app and efficient digital organization tool for dog care services based on the individual characters and needs of the animals.
+As a dog sitter you can manage all important data about the dogs and the owners in one place.
-Built with **React (Vite)**, it provides a modern and responsive user interface and integrates with the Pawliday Flask backend.
+Built with **React (Vite)**, it provides a modern and responsive user interface and integrates with the pawliday Flask backend.

 ---